phoenixframework/phoenix/README.md

 ## Getting started

-- See the offical site at http://www.phoenixframework.org/
+- See the official site at http://www.phoenixframework.org/

 ## Documentation